 At this intersection, you will need to make a right hand turn and get yourself into the running or biking lane here.

 The path will be as simple as can be to follow from here and you should have no trouble enjoying the first portion of trail.

 On either side of you will be plenty of trees, fields, and greenery as you get your first glimpse of the park.
-Out in the distance you may also see the surrounding NYC skyscrapers hovering up above.
+Out in the distance you may also see some Central Park views with the surrounding NYC skyscrapers hovering up above.